joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/working-time.md

 ## Freeform Working Time
 Determine whatever is appropriate to help the designer from additional data, artifact definition, ideation, critique, methodology suggestions, etc...

+What do you want to use the time for?
+- Critique
+- Discussion
+- FYI
+- Pairing
+- Workshop